eiphyllis/CLI-project-hangman/README.md

 Built by Lauren Birts and Phyllis Njoroge, Flatiron Software Engineering Houston 04202020

 License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 Project Status
     Last worked on: May 2020